minnojs/minno-quest/src/0.1/sequencer/mixer.md

 * [elem2, elem3, elem1]

 The wrapper mixer is special in that it has an alternative syntax.
-You can add a `wrapper` property to any existing mixer, and it contents will be treated as if they where wrapped in a wrapper.
+You can add a `wrapper` property to any existing mixer, and it contents will be treated as if they were wrapped in a wrapper.
 This will look like this:

 ```js